Self-Service BI Means Getting the Information and Insights You Need Faster

 Take the Survey: Best Practices in Self-Service Business Intelligence

 Today companies of all sizes are utilizing self-service BI solutions that harness the power of next-generation data management and advance user interfaces to achieve greater ease of use and faster and better access to information and insights.
 Even for large corporations, self-service BI solutions can supplement their core business intelligence initiatives, providing a friendlier front end that builds on existing business intelligence investments.

-The 2017 Benchmark Report on Self-Service Business Intelligence, revised, expanded and updated from last year’s popular edition, publishes next month.
+The 2017 Benchmark Report on Self-Service Business Intelligence, revised, expanded and updated from last year’s popular edition, publishes in May.
 Click here to take the survey that serves as the basis for the new research.
 Continue reading

 Getting the Most Value from Self-Service Business Intelligence

 Posted March 31st, 2016

 We’re pleased to announce the release of The 2016 Benchmark Report on Self-Service Business Intelligence.
 According to the new research, business users at all levels of the organization today tend to be both data-oriented and technology-savvy.
 They want to be able to personally generate and drill down into the details of any given data set independently, without having to involve IT resources.
 They want to be able to uncover underlying trends and identify opportunities within their areas of accountability that may possibly surface through data analysis.
 And that speaks to the value of self-service business intelligence.

 In fact, 94% of top-performing companies say that self-service business intelligence has been “successful” or “very successful” in terms of enabling them to achieve the desired business results.

 For Faster and Better Access to Insights, Try Self-Service Business Intelligence